 Easy To Play Single-Finger Barre Chords: Open G tuning allows you to play several different chords very easily.
 Not only can you play the G chord without fretting, but you can also play many other chords with a simple single finger barring all across the fretboard!

 Chord Voicings: Moreover, the typical chord shapes that you’re familiar with on a standard tuning become very interesting chord voicing when played in the Open G tuning.
-We suggest trying out the E minor open chord, an Open D chord shape as well as an open C chord shape, and move it across the fretboard.
-You’ll notice some gorgeous sounding voicings unlocking before your very eyes!
+We suggest trying out the E minor open chord, an Open D chord shape, as well as an open C chord shape and move it across the fretboard.
+You’ll notice some gorgeous-sounding voicings unlocking before your very eyes!

-Fingerstyle Guitar: Because of the nature of the Open G tuning, it lends itself to effortless fingerstyle playing with open notes, since the open notes already are tuned to the G chord.
+Fingerstyle Guitar: Because of the nature of the Open G tuning, it lends itself to effortless fingerstyle playing with open notes since the open notes are already tuned to the G chord.